TheRacetrack/plugin-docker-proxy-job-type/README.md

 "docker-proxy" job type is intended to handle the HTTP calls to your Web server written in any programming language, enclosed in a docker image by Dockerfile recipe.

+Racetrack requires compliance with a few principles that public Docker images don't meet out of the box.
+That's why this job type comes with a proxy server that adheres to the Racetrack requirements and forwards the requests to the actual Docker container.

 Dockerfile jobs should be used as a last resort.
 You should rather use job types specifically dedicated to your language, if possible.